nimimo Logonimimo

 In the Enjin blockchain ecosystem he is known as Fungible Chris (@fungible_chris, ~9,000 followers).
 Enjin published an editorial profile of Chris under that name, describing him as a "creator, community builder, and developer" and tracing his continuous engagement with the Enjin ecosystem back to the JumpNet era — Enjin's earlier Ethereum-scaling solution.

-Chris worked in the blockchain and crypto industry from 2022 to 2024, shipping production software across wallets, payments, and on-chain identity.
-In parallel, he has taken closed-source engineering contracts under NDA — "ghost development" for clients across crypto and adjacent fields including healthcare and medical software.
-As a consequence, his public GitHub is intentionally sparse: most production code he has written ships to private client repositories rather than public ones.
+In parallel with his own projects, Chris takes closed-source engineering contracts under NDA — "ghost development" for clients across crypto and adjacent fields including healthcare and medical software.
+As a consequence, his public GitHub (github.com/chriszemmel) looks quiet from the outside despite sustained activity — ~2,900 contributions in the last twelve months, including ~650 in April 2026 alone, almost entirely in private repositories.
+The public view is intentionally sparse: most production code Chris has written ships to private client repositories rather than public ones.
+The GitHub account itself was only opened in mid-2025; his earlier work (NFT Enterprise, NFT Tipper Bot, much of Substreak) predates it and was shipped under different development setups.
+Chris's own GitHub bio summarizes the stance: "I build systems that think: identity flows, reaction engines, and cross-platform blockchain behavior that feels almost alive.
+All closed-source."
 Substreak and nimimo are the publicly visible parts of a larger body of shipped engineering work.

 His focus is the space where cryptography, human-computer interaction, and systems architecture meet: how to build products that stay honest under real-world pressure — products where the values a team claims are enforced by the shape of the system, not by the promises of the people running it.
 The four-axis separation of access, ownership, identity, and recovery that nimimo is built on was first documented in a whitepaper on 2025-12-16, before the nimimo.com domain was registered.